Learning-to-Optimize with PAC-Bayesian Guarantees: Theoretical Considerations and Practical Implementation: Discussion and Limitations

 \section{Discussion and Limitations}

 The motivation for this paper was to use more structure in a given problem than is analytically tractable.
 For this, we considered a distribution over parametric loss functions and formulated the (ultimate) goal in \eqref{Eq_random_parametric_opt_prob}, that is, to find a solution to each realization from this distribution.
 Under reasonable assumptions, this problem is too general to be solved.
 This led to the formulation of the performance of an algorithm in terms of its risk.
 However, since this is intractable, we derived PAC-Bayesian generalization bounds relating the risk to the empirically observable performance on a data set.
 This resulted in the formulation of a training objective, which relies heavily on the existence of a prior distribution satisfying our assumptions and yielding a good performance.
 As such a distribution is typically not known, we derived a procedure to construct it.
-This involved several key choices, including the loss-function, specific randomization steps, and, especially, the probabilistic constraints.
+This involved several key design choices, such as the loss-function, specific randomization steps, and, especially, the probabilistic constraints.
 Finally, we validated the resulting learning procedure on four practically relevant problems and showed that it yields a superior performance.
-While these experimental results are promising, we nevertheless see four main limitations of our work.
+While these experimental results are promising, we nevertheless see five main limitations of our work.
 First, the only guarantee that is provided by the PAC-Bayesian bound is an upper bound on the function value after a specified number of iterations.
 In particular, it does not guarantee that the function values, the iterates, or the gradient norm actually do converge.
-Second, our learning procedure is not \emph{guaranteed} to work and still involves many design choices.
+Second, our learning procedure is \emph{not guaranteed to work} and still involves many design choices.
 Third, one still has to find a good architecture for each given problem, which can be time-consuming.
-Fourth, the presented algorithmic procedure is quite elaborate, and its implementation is tedious.
-Additionally, the training procedure (offline) has a high computational cost, which, at least in part, however, is due to the nature of learning-to-optimize.
+Fourth, the presented algorithmic procedure has a high computational cost (offline), which however, at least in part, is due to the nature of learning-to-optimize.
+Finally, the procedure only applies to deterministic algorithms.
 All these are promising directions of research that we leave to a future work.

 \acks{M. Sucker and P. Ochs acknowledge funding by the German Research Foundation under Germany’s Excellence Strategy – EXC number 2064/1 – 390727645.
 Furthermore, J. Fadili and P. Ochs are supported by the ANR-DFG joint project TRINOM-DS under the numbers ANR-20-CE92-0037-01 and OC150/5-1.}